 Typically, appearance is the trickiest thing to understand when selecting a mixed breed.
 This is because the dog could get genes from either side, meaning that you can’t guarantee their size, color, or coat type.

-However, the Golden Retriever and Greyhound are of similar size, meaning you can pretty much guarantee a large dog when you select the Greyhound-Golden Retriever mix.
+However, the Golden Retriever and Greyhound are similar, meaning you can guarantee a large dog when you select the Greyhound-Golden Retriever mix.

 They will also have floppy ears and a pointed snout, as these two breeds share those traits.

 When it comes to judging their coat type and length, this can be a little more difficult.
-However, the majority of Greyhound-Golden Retriever mixes have short, coarse hair, similar to that of a labrador.
-Though there are occasions when they can inherit the longer coat of a Golden Retriever, making them appear a little more shaggy and unkempt.
+However, most Greyhound-Golden Retriever mixes have short, coarse hair, similar to that of a labrador.
+Though there are occasions when they can inherit the longer coat of a Golden Retriever, making them appear a little shaggy and unkempt.

-It’s rare that your Golden Retriever-Greyhound will have short, fine hair like the Greyhound, as this wouldn’t be sustainable on a dog made for swimming and being outdoors.
+Your Golden Retriever-Greyhound will rarely have short, fine hair like the Greyhound, as this wouldn’t be sustainable on a dog made for swimming and being outdoors.

 Golden Retriever-Greyhounds are very loyal and loving.
 They are perfect for families with small children, despite their size, as they are known to be gentle.